HyperionCSharp/EpicGamesAPIDocs/README.md

 If you are looking to get authenticated please check out the quick guide!

 Feel free to make issues and or changes to addon to the documents for new or hidden API's I may have missed!

+Will be adding documentation on Hcaptcha and Talin procedures..